Liberator Building Society: The early years

 Balfour announced that the main objects of the proposed society was “to assist the building of Nonconformist chapels and to afford facilities to persons desirous of purchasing house property on desirous terms”.
 Founders included one Lord, four MPs and six ministers and laymen.
 It is difficult to exaggerate the prominence and connections of those on the notepaper.
-The growth of the Society was to be implemented through an extensive network of agencies among non-conformist and temperance members, paying generous commission; within a few years there were over 500 ministers and laymen on the agency roll.
+The growth of the society was to be implemented through an extensive network of agencies among non-conformist and temperance members, paying generous commission; within a few years there were over 500 ministers and laymen on the agency roll.
 For the first few years, advances were made on small houses for owner occupation spread across southern England and Wales.
 Assets exceeded £1m after ten years and the Liberator was the largest society after 15 years.

 After four years the process of dealing with single houses was considered slow and therefore Balfour formed independent companies to build hundreds of houses, the object being to finance their construction and then mortgage the individual houses.
-For ten years the Liberator continued with ordinary business but the loans to Lands Allotment Co. and to House and Land Investment Co. took an increasingly large percentage of assets; by 1880, mortgages to these two accounted for 20% of the Liberator assets.
-Both these companies were quoted on the London Stock Exchange in the early 1880s, as was the National Model Dwellings Co.
-All three had a minimum of Balfour and the Liberator Chairman on their Boards.
+For ten years the Liberator continued with ordinary business but the loans to Lands Allotment Company and to House and Land Investment Company took an increasingly large percentage of assets; by 1880, mortgages to these two accounted for 20% of the Liberator assets.
+Both these companies were quoted on the London Stock Exchange in the early 1880s, as was the National Model Dwellings Company All three had a minimum of Balfour and the Liberator Chairman on their Boards.
 The business of the Liberator was clearly changing.
 Conventional building society business declined and by 1885 accounted for only 15% of assets.
 Instead, the Liberator was increasingly lending to its associate companies’ speculative non-housing developments.
 Amongst others, these included blocks of flats, hotels, land reclamation on the Isle of Wight, chemical works and collieries.
 This was inherently riskier than conventional house mortgages but the real danger was that the lending was fraudulent.

 The Fraud

 The fraud centred on the relationship between the Liberator and the various other development companies associated with or controlled by Balfour.
 The technique was the simple one of buying a property and selling it on at an excessive price to another Balfour company.
 This asset would then be mortgaged to the Liberator in full at the new price.
 Frequently, the property company could not make money at that inflated price nor pay interest to the Liberator; that interest was then capitalised (added to the value of the loan).
-Although several Balfour companies had dealings with the Liberator, two thirds of the mortgages were with the builder J W Hobbs, which went public in 1885.
+Although several Balfour companies had dealings with the Liberator, two thirds of the mortgages were with the builder J. W. Hobbs, which went public in 1885.
 In 1887, the auditors did issue a warning to the directors about the security of the interest the Liberator paid to its depositors, but in the absence of any response from the well-remunerated directors, the auditors still issued a certificate stating that the balance sheet agreed with the books.